MaloSunce/KotlinDemo/README.md

 and can be found on https://www.freepik.com/icon/sunflower_1497177#fromView=search&page=1&position=6&uuid=d9e6976c-a51e-48f8-96a4-aee4040c0251

 ## Attributions
-PlantBuddies was originally designed and developed by a group of 4 developers.
+PlantBuddies was originally designed and developed by a group of 4 bachelor students at NTNU for a mobile programming class.
 This demo mostly features code written by Sara Djordjevic.